Tumisang Orebonye

-Tumisang Orebonye (born 26 March 1996) is a Motswana footballer who plays as a centre-forward for Moroccan Botola Pro club Wydad AC and the Botswana national team.
+Tumisang Orebonye (born 26 March 1996) is a Motswana footballer who plays as a centre-forward for Libyan Premier League club Al-Shomooa and the Botswana national team.
+Orebonye was the first Botswana player to win a continental title, winning the CAF Confederation Cup in 2023 with USM Alger.

 Club career

 USM Alger

-On 1 February 2023, Tumisang Orebonye joined USM Alger for a two-and-a-half-year, coming from the Moroccan club OC Khouribga.
-It is Usmiste coach Abdelhak Benchikha who is behind his recruitment, who had a good idea of his profile when he was coaching RS Berkane at the start of the season.
-USMA supporters wonder how the club's management hired a suspended player, Orebonye did not participate with the team in the Ligue 1 until February due to a previous penalty, as he was suspended for 6 months by the Disciplinary Committee of the Royal Moroccan Football Federation.
-Orebonye made his debut for USM Alger in the CAF Confederation Cup during a win against Saint-Éloi Lupopo, a week later in the same competition against Al Akhdar, Orebonye scored his first goal in the match, which ended in a 1–1 draw.
+On 1 February 2023, Orebonye joined USM Alger on a two-and-a-half-year contract, leaving Moroccan side OC Khouribga.
+His registration was delayed as he was serving a suspension imposed by the Royal Moroccan Football Federation, which prevented him from appearing in domestic competition until February.
+Orebonye made his debut for the club in the CAF Confederation Cup during a win against Saint-Éloi Lupopo.
+A week later in the same competition against Al Akhdar, Orebonye scored his first goal for the club.